WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 * An unblinded credential signed by the coordinator
 * A new unused bitcoin address

-Because the coordinator can verify his own credential, he knows that this credential came into existence after an input of at least this much value was registerd.
+Because the coordinator can verify its own credential, it knows that this credential came into existence after an input of at least this much value was registered.
-However, he cannot know which input exactly.
+However, it cannot know which input exactly.

 It is very important that the coordinator cannot link Alice to Bob.
 Because Alice has sent the cleartext input, and Bob sends the cleartext output.
 So, if the two were to be linked, then the coordinator can specifically link the input to the output, meaning that the anonymity set is 1.
-Because Alice received a credential from the coordinator, and because Bob is a new Tor identity not linked to Alice, the coordinator can verify that nobody is cheating, but he cannot deanonymize the peers.
+Because Alice received a credential from the coordinator, and because Bob is a new Tor identity not linked to Alice, the coordinator can verify that nobody is cheating, but it cannot deanonymize the peers.

 The output registration phase ends when the value of cleartext outputs plus change outputs is equal to the value of inputs, meaning all Bobs have registered.
 If after a timeout not all outputs are registered, then this round is abandoned, the missing peers are temporarily banned, and a new round is started.